Skip navigation

 A protocol in the event of a student demonstration

-A process to respond to student demands
+A protocol to respond to student demands

 Across the board, student affairs leaders are anticipating an increase in student activism online, on-campus and in the community.